JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols.md

 Web Types can currently be discovered by the IDE in following ways:

+{style="full"}
-#### NPM
+NPM

-The IDE will automatically discover any Web Types shipped with the NPM library and specified in the `web-types` property of `package.json`.
+: The IDE will automatically discover any Web Types shipped with the NPM library and specified in the `web-types` property of `package.json`.
 The property accepts a string or an array of strings with relative paths to Web Types files shipped with the package.

-#### Local Project
+Local Project
-In your JavaScript projects in `package.json` files you can specify `web-types` property similarly to the NPM package.
+: In your JavaScript projects in `package.json` files you can specify `web-types` property similarly to the NPM package.
 The property accepts a string or an array of strings with relative paths to Web Types files within the project.

-#### IDE Plugin
+IDE Plugin
-You can ship Web Types JSON with your IDE plugin.
+: You can ship Web Types JSON with your IDE plugin.
 To point an IDE to its location use `com.intellij.webSymbols.webTypes` extension point and pass the file location in `source` attribute value.
 With `enableByDefault` attribute you can choose whether the Web Types file should be contributed to Web Symbols scope by default, or only if an NPM package with the same name is present in the project.

-### Special properties
+### Special Properties

+{style="full"}
+inject-language
-- `inject-language`: supported by `html/elements` and `html/attributes`, allows to inject the specified language into HTML element text or HTML attribute value.
+: supported by `html/elements` and `html/attributes`, allows to inject the specified language into HTML element text or HTML attribute value.

+doc-hide-pattern
-- `doc-hide-pattern`: if a symbol uses a RegEx pattern, usually it will be displayed in a documentation popup section "pattern".
+: if a symbol uses a RegEx pattern, usually it will be displayed in a documentation popup section "pattern".
 Setting this property to `true` hides that section.

+hide-from-completion
-- `hide-from-completion`: by default all symbols show up in code completion.
+: by default all symbols show up in code completion.
 Setting this property to `true` prevents a symbol from showing up in the code completion.

 ### Symbol Kinds